WencesVillegasMarset/aws-saa-c02-notes/README.md

   * your EC2 instance receives a **static private IPv4 address** from the address range of your default VPC

+How to access an EC2 instance from the internet?

+1. An Internet Gateway (IGW) attached to the VPC
+2. A route entry to the Internet gateway in the Route table of the VPC.
+3. A Public IP address attached to the EC2 instance

 ## RDS

 * Parameter Groups can be used to apply the same set of settings to a a group of instances.